-Title Development (or Core) Strategy DPD Role and Context The Strategy sets out the Council's vision The Strategy sets out the Council's vision and strategic objectives for the Borough for the fifteen years from 2011 to 2026.
+Title Developr nent (or Core) Strategy DPD Role and Context The Strategy sets out the Council's vision and strategic objectives for the Borough for the fifteen years from 2011 to 2026.
 It contains the spatial strategy and core policies.
-Broad locations are shown on a key diagram and a monitoring and implemen tation framework is included.
-Status Development Plan Document Chain of Conformity ent with national policy and in general conformity with the poment Plan Documents conform to the Development Strategy.
+Broad locations are shown on a key diagram and a monitoring and implementation framework is included.
+Status Development Plan Document Chain of Conformity The Development Strategy DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
+The other Development Plan Documents conform to the Development Strategy.
 Geographical Coverage Borough wide, but also area based.
 Key Milestones Issues and Options: February 2006 and September 2007 Initial Proposals (Preferred Options): September 2009 Publication (Final Proposals): September 2010 Submission: July 2011 Pre-Examination Meeting: September 2011 Examination: November 2011 Receipt of Inspector's Report: February 2012 Adoption: April 3rd 2012 by Full Council Arrangements for Production Led by Planning Policy Team with technical, legal and administrative support from other teams as necessary.
 Use of consultants, where appropriate, to gather evidence base information.
 Outsource hard copy printing.
 Monitoring and Review AMR with formal review if monitoring report indicates this is necessary.
-Notes (i) A review of the plan was conducted post publication of the NPPF and the LPA is satisfied that the plan is in full conformity with the NPPF and that no further changes are deemed necessary.
-This is because during the production of the plan and its examination anticipated changes in NPPF were incorporated to ensure full legal compliance. (ii) A rough edit version is available at present with a final printed version shortly.
+Notes A review of the plan was conducted post publication of the NPPF and the LPA is satisfied that the plan is in full conformity with the NPPF and that no further changes are deemed necessary.
+This is because during the production of the plan and its examination anticipated changes in NPPF were incorporated to ensure full legal compliance.